 Maintains all forms required, including case notes, client service plans, referral forms, information releases related to health or disabling conditions, health information, and any other information necessary in program participants file utilizing all procedures related to maintaining confidentiality at all times

 Communication and relationship management:

-In partnership with Community Wellness Advocates, helps to identify positive adult/youth influences to create a stronger support network for the participant
+In partnership with Crisis Response Specialist and Community Wellness Navigator, helps to identify positive adult/youth influences to create a stronger support network for the program participant

 Represents BUILD to broaden community awareness and support, interpreting the agency’s programs and services at program-related community, coalition and committee meetings as needed

 Attends departmental and agency-wide staff meetings, as scheduled and agency-wide events, as required